yoyow-org/yoyow-node-sdk/middleware/README-EN.md

      npm start

-When startup normally and successfully, you can see:
+When startup normally and successfully, you'll see:

 ![startup normally and successfully](https://github.com/chen188/yoyow-node-sdk/blob/master/middleware/public/images/step4.png)

 ### Details on response code(error code)

     1001 Invalid signature
-    1002 Invaild time of signature
+    1002 Invalid time of signature
     1003 Expired request
     1004 Invalid operation time
-    1005 Invalid signature of operation
+    1005 Invalid signature of the request
     1006 Inconsistent with On-Chain account information(Mostly caused by using other computers' local data or old backup files for authorization operations after private key recovery)
     1007 Unauthorized platform
-    2000 API internal error
+    2000 Internal API error
     2001 Account not exists
     2002 Invalid account
     2003 Invalid transfer amount
-    2004 Insufficient Tipping and Bonous Point to afford fees 2005 Insufficient Tipping
+    2004 Insufficient Tipping and Bonus Point to afford fees 2005 Insufficient Tipping
-    3001 Artical ID must equal to this platform's latest artical id + 1. (these IDs are managed by platform)
+    3001 Article ID must equal with this platform's latest article id + 1. (these IDs are managed by platform)

 ### Documents on API